 "So… there's no need to be careful, is there?" the man asked.

 "I refuse to answer that question, because I will just regret it…" Robin grinned, and reached out to pull the man down on top of him.
-"Oh, damn, it's been so long…"
+"Oh, god, it's been so long…"

-"Yes, who thought we would even survive almost a month without sex?"
+"Yes, who thought we would survive almost a month without sex?"
 Slade chuckled.